FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 # Data types {#datatypes}

 Every line value (with any continuation pseudo-structures) is a string.
-However, those strings can encode 1 of several conceptual datatypes.
+However, those strings can encode 1 of several conceptual data types.

 ## Text